tgdwyer/tgdwyer.github.io/_chapters/randmonad.md

 import System.Random
 import Control.Monad.State

--- in System.Random seeds have type StdGen, we'll make the starting seed: seed :: StdGen seed = mkStdGen 123
+-- | Here's a starting seed for our tests.

--- remake the Rand monad, but using the State monad to store the seed type Rand a = State StdGen a
+-- In System.Random seeds have type StdGen. seed :: StdGen seed = mkStdGen 123

--- remake genRand using the randomR function from System.Random -- instead of our custom nextRand function genRand :: Int -> Int -> Rand Int genRand lower upper = state (randomR (lower,upper))
+-- | Remake the Rand monad, but using the State monad to store the seed type Rand a = State StdGen a

 -- | A function that simulates rolling a six-sided dice -- >>> runState rollDie seed
 -- (1,StdGen ...)
 rollDie :: Rand Int
-rollDie = genRand 1 6
+rollDie = state (randomR (1,6))

 -- | Roll a six-sided die `n` times.
 -- >>> runState (diceRolls 3) seed